rabestro/biorhythm-calculator-labs/src/test/java/lv/id/jc/runner/README.md

 # Report Runners

-This test directory contains biorhythms lv.id.jc.biorhythm.report runners.
+This directory contains biorhythms runners classes to run and test components.

-`AbstractRunner` class contains method to generate random birthday and random following date to test the look of different biorhythms lv.id.jc.biorhythm.report.
-The class has a static variable `reportRunner` that must be set to the tested lv.id.jc.biorhythm.report in children classes.
+`AbstractRunner` class prepare context for the tested component.
+It generates random birthday and random date.
+The abstract class has a static variable `runnable` that must be set to the tested component in children xxxRunner classes.